vimeo/elevator/README.md

 ![Logo](elevator.png)

-This is a CLI application for validating and correcting the level syntax element in the sequence header of AV1 streams.
+This is a CLI application for validating and correcting the level syntax element in the sequence header(s) of AV1 streams.

 Encoders tend to do a poor job of setting the level accurately, because headers are usually written before the rest of the stream.
 Without enforcing constraints to keep encoded streams below a given level, estimating the correct one in advance is difficult to impossible.